 Although women are sorely underrepresented in the corporate boardrooms and top executive offices of the 400 largest public companies in California, there are firms that incorporate a significant percentage of women in their leadership.

-The success of these companies demonstrates that achieving balanced gender leadership is far from impossible.
+These companies’ success demonstrates that achieving balanced gender leadership is far from impossible.
 We encourage companies of all sizes to follow their example.
-The quotes shown on this page reflect their enlightened leadership, as well as advice from other industry thought leaders focused on boosting the number of women in leadership.
+Read on for insight and advice from both enlightened corporate leadership and thought leaders focused on boosting the number of women in leadership.

 John D. Goodman

 As a retailer of women’s apparel, Wet Seal is committed to empowering, developing and recognizing women whether they are our customers, employees or members of the communities in which we operate.
 Our people are our lifeblood and it’s the rich diversity of our employees and customers that set us apart—at Wet Seal we are passionate about creating opportunities for people at every level.”

 UPDATE: Andrew Barkett is leaving his post as senior engineer at Facebook to bring his decade of experience in Silicon Valley to become the first-ever chief technology officer for the Republican National Committee.The June 4 announcement has stirred a whirlwind of media coverage, including the Huffington Post and Washington Post.Bark

 Agilent Technologies’ Electronic Measurement Group is a $3.6 billion business that over the past decade has seen a dramatic shift in its customer base from U.S., and Western European customers to predominantly Asia-based customers.
 Today, the majority of the division’s revenues are generated outside of the U.S., with an increasing concentration in China.

 (Davis, CA) — The UC Davis Graduate School of Management’s full-time MBA program has been ranked among the top six percent of AACSB International-accredited programs nationwide, according to U.S. News & World Report’s latest graduate business school rankings released today.